-EDITOR’S NOTE: The post was updated on Friday, May 22, to reflect that park water fountains will be on June 1.
+EDITOR’S NOTE: The post was updated on June 18.

 By Kelly Kelbly, Assistant Parks & Recreation Director